abstractFlo/atlas-docs/documentation/shared/loggerservice.md

 #### starting\(message: string\)

-Simple log a message formated as starting
+This logs a message formatted as starting

 ```typescript
 @singleton()